-MISSION OBJECTIVES AND VISION STATEMENT
+MISSION OBJECTIVES

-The mission objectives of the American International College of Arts and Sciences - Antigua are as follows:
+The mission objectives of the American University of Antigua College of Arts and Sciences are as follows:

-- 1. To educate students in successful programs, - 2.
-To provide quality didactic and experiential education that prepares graduates to perform competently in medical school, and to increase their awareness of the need of obtaining basic knowledge to begin a vocation in the medical field. - 3.
-To continuously enhance the institution's educational process and offerings to impart essential skills, competencies and attributes needed by students for success after graduation. - 4.
-To provide a quality on-line educational experience.
+- 1. To educate students in successful programs leading to a vocation in health sciences, - 2.
+To provide quality didactic and experiential education that prepares graduates to perform competently in medical school, and to increase their awareness of the need to obtain basic knowledge to begin a vocation in the medical field. - 3.
+To continuously enhance the institution's educational process and offerings to impart essential skills, competencies and attributes needed by students for success after graduation.

-The vision of the American International College of Arts and Sciences - Antigua is to create a community that promotes life-long learning, academic excellence, intellectual curiosity, and community service.
+The vision of the American University of Antigua College of Arts and Sciences is to create a community that promotes life-long learning, academic excellence, intellectual curiosity, and community service.